Film, video, theater, and audio about the Holodomor:

 “A grim subject, but this extraordinary play by Natal’ia Vorozhbit tackles it, in Sasha Dugdale’s translation, with passion, intelligence and cunning.”
 The full review by Michael Billington, appeared in the Guardian, September 29, 2009.

 ~ Holodomor: Murder by Starvation (one act play), written and performed by Fr.
 Edward Danylo Evanko.
 Former star of opera and Broadway, Fr.
-Evanko was ordained a Ukrainian Catholic priest in 2005, and is currently pastor at Holy Dormition of the Mother of God, Richmond, BC.
+Evanko was ordained a Ukrainian Catholic priest in 2005.